-Here are some of the poetic devices you’ll be able to add to your poet’s toolkit:
+Here are some of the literary devices you’ll be able to add to your poet’s toolkit:

 “Cold cider” is not an example of alliteration, because even though the words begin with the same letter, they don’t have the same sound.
 A ”sinking circus,” on the other hand, kicks off each word with the same sound even though they look different on the page.